VerzatileDev/322COM_TeachingMaterials/Session 1/README.md

 ## Base Code

-This week, we will just add some base codes.The base codes are the first step in ray casting: constructing rays from the camera that pass through each pixel and when completed should look something similar to this.
+We will just add some base codes.The base codes are the first step in ray casting: constructing rays from the camera that pass through each pixel and when completed should look something similar to this.